lammps/lammps/doc/src/Build_windows.rst

 So before trying to build LAMMPS on Windows, please consider if using the pre-compiled Windows binary packages are sufficient for your needs (as an aside, those packages themselves are build on a Linux machine using cross-compilers).
-If it is necessary for your to compile LAMMPS on a Windows machine (e.g. because it is your main desktop), please also consider using a virtual machine software and run a Linux virtual machine, or - if have a recently updated Windows 10 installation - consider using the Windows subsystem for Linux, which allows to run a bash shell from Ubuntu and from there on, you can pretty much use that shell like you are running on an Ubuntu Linux machine (e.g. installing software via apt-get).
+If it is necessary for you to compile LAMMPS on a Windows machine (e.g. because it is your main desktop), please also consider using a virtual machine software and compile and run LAMMPS in a Linux virtual machine, or - if you have a recently updated Windows 10 installation - consider using the Windows subsystem for Linux.
+This optional Windows feature allows you to run the bash shell from Ubuntu from within Windows and from there on, you can pretty much use that shell like you are running on an Ubuntu Linux machine (e.g. installing software via apt-get and more).
 For more details on that, please see :doc:`this tutorial <Howto_bash>`

 .. _gnu:

-Using GNU GCC ported to Windows
+Using a GNU GCC ported to Windows
 -----------------------------------------

 One option for compiling LAMMPS on Windows natively, that has been known